apache/tuscany-sca-2.x/kernel/README.txt

 - Improved and simplified non-blocking operations
 - Support for SCA 1.0 conversational callbacks, including synchronous operations
 - Support for many of the SCA 1.0 Annotations and APIs, including: scopes, conversational annotations, ComponentContext, callback annotations,
+- Support for SCA 1.0 autowire
+- Support for service target syntax
+- Support for reference promotion syntax (multiple level promotion is not yet implemented but planned for the next release)
 - Support for exception formatting
 - Improved exception handling
 - Reduced disk and memory footprint